 Further complicating the landscape are digital rights to creative works, which can generate ongoing income or hold personal significance.
 Online accounts, from betting platforms to monetized content channels, embody financial and emotional investments.
 Even virtual assets, such as airline miles or online gaming avatars, can hold real-world value and merit consideration in estate plans.

-Given the diversity and complexity of digital assets, crafting an estate plan that adequately accounts for these digital properties is not just advisable—it is imperative.
+Given the diversity and complexity of digital assets, crafting an estate plan that adequately accounts for these digital properties is not just advisable but imperative.
 Such planning ensures that heirs can access valuable or sentimental digital assets without unnecessary legal hurdles or loss.
-Estate planning for digital assets, therefore, extends beyond traditional considerations, embracing the digital legacy individuals leave behind.
+Therefore, estate planning for digital assets extends beyond traditional considerations, embracing the digital legacy individuals leave behind.

 Obstacles to digital access